a-anderson/Experiment-Calculator/README.md

 ## About

 The goal of Experiment Calculator is to provide a simple calculator to plan, analyse and diagnose simple experiments.
-This a python steamlit version of the [Experiment Calculator](https://github.com/sabush/ExperimentCalculator) app designed by [Stephen Bush](https://github.com/sabush).
+This a python streamlit version of the [Experiment Calculator](https://github.com/sabush/ExperimentCalculator) app designed by [Stephen Bush](https://github.com/sabush).

 ## Usage